anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 Compute Flavours represent the compute, memory, storage, and management network resource sizing templates that are used to create VMs on the compute hosts.
 Each VM create request specifies a Workload Profile and a compute Flavour, which will determine the compute host (node) on which the VM will be hosted and the VMs compute, memory and storage characteristics.

-Customised (Parameterized) Flavors can be used in concession by operators and, if needed, and can be  created using TOSCA, HEAT templates, and/or VIM APIs.
-These compute Flavours are intended to be used for transitional purposes and workload vendors are expected to consume smaller Flavours and adopt microservices-based designs for their workloads.<br>
+Parameterized Compute Flavours can be used by operators and specified in request for resources.

 Compute Flavours can also specify secondary ephemeral storage, swap disk, etc. A compute Flavour geometry consists of the following elements: